Get 25% OFF On Coursera Plus

 Here are the key differences between Udemy and Coursera.

-• Coursera has more than 7000 courses that are divided into ten different categories, whereas Udemy offers 200K+ courses that are divided into 12 different categories.
+• Coursera has over 7000 courses divided into 10+ categories, whereas Udemy offers 200K+ courses divided into 12 categories.

-• You can get a Coursera certificate at just $49, or you can buy a subscription to Coursera Plus at just $399/year and earn as many certificates as you want.
-Udemy does not offer a subscription, you will have to purchase every course in there separately.
+• You can get a Coursera certificate at just $49 or buy a subscription to Coursera Plus at just $399/year and earn as many certificates as you want.

-• Anyone can create a course and start selling on Udemy, whereas all the courses on Coursera are offered by prestigious universities and companies.
+• Anyone can create a course and start selling on Udemy, whereas prestigious universities and companies offer all the courses on Coursera.

-• Coursera offers over 2500 free courses that you can learn from, but to get a certificate for the course, you will need to pay $49.
-Udemy only offers more than 500 courses that you can learn from.
+• Coursera offers free courses you can learn from, but to get a certificate, you will need to pay $49.

 Udemy vs Coursera: Overview

-Udemy is a host to both free and paid courses, making it an ideal choice for both the unemployed and salaried members.
+Udemy hosts both free and paid courses, making it an ideal choice for the unemployed and salaried members.
 On Udemy, you can find online courses that professionals and experts curate into a form of class.

 Udemy vs Coursera - Udemy